zextras/sps-carbonio-ha-ansible-setup/README.md

 - `inventory_consulpassword`

 ### Update the Inventory
-To configure the inventory for HA installation, update the **inventory file** with specific variables and add the following groups:
+To configure the inventory for Cluster Services Redundancy installation, update the **inventory file** with specific variables and add the following groups:

 `kafka` group specifies the servers where Kafka will be installed:
 ```